proycon/analiticcl/README.md

         * Damerau-Levenshtein
         * Longest common substring
         * Longest common prefix/suffix
-        * Frequency information
-        * Lexicon weight, usually binary (validated or not)
         * Casing difference (binary, different case or not)
-    * A score is computed that is an expression of a weighted linear combination of the above items (the actual weights are configurable)
+    * A score is computed that is an expression of a weighted linear combination of the above items (the actual weights are configurable).
+An exact match always has score 1.0.
     * A cut-off value prunes the list of candidates that score too low (the parameter ``-n`` expresses how many variants we want)
     * Optionally, if a confusable list was provided, we compute the edit script between the input and each variant, and